po5/memo/README.md

 Adding a button above timeline: add `command:history:script-binding memo-history?History` to your uosc.conf `controls` option.

 ## Configuration
 All further configuration, like the number of entries to show in menu, is done in `script-opts/memo.conf`.
+A file with all default options and their descriptions is included in the repo.

 ## Disabling for specific directories
 It is possible to disable logging of specific files with any criteria that can be queried through [auto profiles](https://mpv.io/manual/master/#conditional-auto-profiles).